Niamey: Climate

-With monthly highs ranging from 32 °C in January to 41 °C in April, Niamey is one of the hottest parts of Niger and of the Sahel, and it is one of the world's hottest major cities.
-With an expected rainfall of 500 to 750 mm in a year, it is drier than areas further west in West Africa.
+Lying in the core of the Sahel, Niamey has a hot semi-arid climate (Köppen BSh).
+With monthly highs ranging from 32 °C in January to 41 °C in April, Niamey is one of the hottest parts of Niger or the Sahel, and indeed one of the world's hottest major cities.
+With an expected rainfall of 500 to 750 mm annually, it is drier than areas further west in West Africa.
 Rainfall mostly begins with a few storms in May, then transitions to a rainy season from early June to early September, and there is practically no rain from October to April.
 The dry season is divided into a cool dry season from November to February and a hot dry season from March to May.

 Niamey has a pattern of two floods.
-The first, termed the "local flood" or "red flood", (Note: The term "red flood" refers to the color of the sediment carried by the flood, containing iron oxide.) flows from the Inner Niger Delta, usually from August to October.
-A smaller flood, called the "Guinean flood", is caused by rainfall that flows from Guinea's Fouta Djallon region, usually from January to March.
+The first, termed the "local flood" or "red flood", (Note: The term "red flood" refers to the color of the sediment carried by the flood, containing iron oxide.) is derived from heavy monsoonal rains falling in the catchment areas of right-bank Niger tributaries upstream from the city, usually from August to October.
+A smaller flood, called the "Guinean flood", is caused by rainfall that flows from Guinea's Fouta Djallon region via the Inner Niger Delta in Mali, usually from January to March.
 The region around Niamey has seen increases in surface water levels following decreases in rainfall—a phenomenon known as the Niamey paradox—which has caused decreased durations of the two floods.
 The river's flow has increased since the 1970s, which led to the distinguishment of the two floods, with the red flood shifting ahead by 40 days.
 The two-flood cycle causes significant flooding events, exacerbated by inadequate drainage systems, and damage is intensified when the floods overlap.
 In the 2000s and 2010s, the red flood increased in strength due to increased runoff, causing extreme floods in 2010, 2012, and 2013.
 (Note: These three floods were the most intense since records began in the 1920s.)
 Rainfall across the city is uneven.
 The city is affected by droughts, especially the northern, central, and southwestern parts.
 The driest years on record are 1972, 1982, and 1984.